swaxi/SGTool/README.md

 ## Normalise Grids
 **Normalise Grids**
 Normalise the means and standard deviations of a series of grids in a directory to minimse mismatches in merged grids.
 Does not consider overlaps between grids, simply standardises data and removes a first or second order regional.

+## Create Clipping Polygon
+**Create Clipping Polygon**
+Create one or more polygons outlining the available data in the grid.
+Useful, amongst other things, for clipping worms to grid area..

 # Installation